aknay/aknay.github.io/_posts/2023-03-17-how-to-deploy-containerized-flask-application-to-a-kubernetes-with-kubeadm-on-virtual-machines-part-1.markdown

 ### 5.3 SSH Port Fowarding
 1. Go to the `NAT Network` dialog that you just created.
 2. Click `Port Fowarding` button.
 3. Add the following rules.
-You need to set the `Guest IP` as IP addresses that you just recorded from the previous section.
+You need to set the `Guest IP` as IP addresses that you just recorded from the previous section 5.1.

     | Name       | Protocol | Host IP   | Host Port | Guest IP  | Guest Port |
     |------------|----------|-----------|-----------|-----------|------------|